truenas/documentation/content/SCALE/SCALEUIReference/DataProtection/TrueCloudBackupTasksScreen.md

 - data backup and recovery
 ---

-The **TrueCloud Backup Tasks** widget on the **Data Protection** screen shows configured TrueCloud tasks, and provides access to configuration screens to add or scheduled recurring transfers between TrueNAS SCALE and a cloud storage provider account like Storj iX.
+The **TrueCloud Backup Tasks** widget on the **Data Protection** screen shows configured TrueCloud tasks, and provides access to configuration screens to add or schedule recurring transfers between TrueNAS SCALE and a cloud storage provider account like Storj iX.

-TrueCloud backup tasks are an effective method to back up data to a remote location, restore snapshots, or to perform cloud-storage-migration.
+TrueCloud backup tasks are an effective method to back up data to a remote location, restore snapshots, or perform cloud-storage-migration.

 ## TrueCloud Backup Tasks Widget
 The **TrueCloud Backup Tasks** widget shows a list of tasks configured on the system.